 |North Cotswold Diamond Way||65 miles (105 km)||This diamond shaped walk was created by the RA's North Cotswold Group to celebrate the 60th Jubilee in 1995.
-It takes you through a series of pretty Cotswold villages including Moreton-in-Marsh, Icombe, Turkdean, Bourton-on-the-Water, Naunton, Guiting Power and Chipping Campden.
+The circular trail takes you through a series of pretty Cotswold villages including Moreton-in-Marsh, Blockley, Icombe, Turkdean, Bourton on the Water, Naunton, Guiting Power and Chipping Campden.
 View Full Details>>|

 |Palladian Way||118 miles (190 km)||Walk from Buckingham to Bath through the beautiful countryside of Buckinghamshire, Gloucestershire, Oxfordshire and Wiltshire on this trail named after Andre Palladio's Italian architecture. |

 The walk runs from Buckingham to Brackley, Woodstock, Burford, Cirecncester, Malmesbury and then Bath.

 You can enjoy waterside sections along the Oxford Canal near Kirtlington and along the River Windrush between Woodstock and Burford.
 There is also a section through the beautiful Cotswolds countryside around Burford.